1MarioSR/RealEase/README.md

 ## Endpoints

-GET /api/properties
+GET /api/users
-Returns a list of all properties.
+Returns a list of all user.

-GET /api/properties/{id}
+GET /api/users/{id}
-Returns the details of a specific property.
+Returns the details of a specific user.

-POST /api/properties
+POST /api/users
-Creates a new property.
+Creates a new user.

-PUT /api/properties/{id}
+PUT /api/users/{id}
-Updates a property listing.
+Updates a user listing.

-DELETE /api/properties/{id}
+DELETE /api/users/{id}
-Deletes a property.
+Deletes a user.

+GET /api/users/filter
+filters for fields

 ## Contributing